Conveyancing Fees Wales: A Guide

 If you’re looking to buy and sell property in North Wales, you need to include the costs of a solicitor or licensed conveyancer into your home mover’s budget.

-how much are conveyancing fees
+How much are conveyancing fees

-Conveyancing is the legal process that transfers ownership of the property from seller to buyer.
-If you’re wondering just how much your conveyancing fees are likely to come to, remember that your final bill will be a mix your lawyer’s fees for their time and professional expertise, coupled with the necessary charges for searches and other elements of the home buying process – called disbursements.
+Your final bill will be a mix your lawyer’s fees for their time and professional expertise, coupled with necessary charges for searches and other elements of the home buying process – called disbursements.

 To give you a good idea of how much you are likely to pay in conveyancing fees for your Welsh property, we answer some of the top frequently asked questions on legal fees and charges.